Marine Recreational Forecasts - Wellington

 Wellington Harbour and the south coast from Sinclair Head to Baring Head.

-GALE warning for COOK
+GALE warning for COOK for tomorrow

 For more detailed weather information visit